 When you sense that you’re annoying people, you may be tempted to keep on doing it, to prove to them that you don’t mind or that they ought not.

 As Franklin points out, lose your temper and you’ve lost the debate.
 Hold on to your good humour, and you won’t need to find good reasons.

 We lose ourselves in our mad haste to gain so much costly trash.
 We have drained the globe of significance by clogging it with objects.
-But we hoard like gold nuggets the scum that we’ve scooped up, since it seems to have so much more solid actuality than we do ourselves.

 Everything that we possess threatens to possess us.
 Yet we never really own what we have got hold of.

 How jovially I could abjure most of the things that I drool for, if only I were first accorded a sumptuous glut of them.
 ‘Many disrespect money,’ as La Rochefoucauld notes, ‘but few know how to give it away.’

 We tally what we have gained and lost with minute irrationality.
 I prize a bargain or rue a loss out of all proportion to the sum I make or lose by it.
 A skinny but tangible gain or loss weighs heavier with me than a far bulkier intangible one.
 My winnings don’t please me half as much as my deficits grieve me, so it’s lucky that I can eke them out with my boasting.
 I feel each loss like an unmerited wound.
 But I take windfalls for granted as my right.

 8 Greed and death